mcneel/developer.rhino3d.com/README.md

 #### Install Ruby and Ruby DevKit

-Go to http://rubyinstaller.org/downloads/ and download the installer for Ruby 2.1.X that matches your system architecture (x86/x64).
+Go to http://rubyinstaller.org/downloads/ and download the installer for Ruby that matches your system architecture (x86/x64).
+Check [.ruby-version](https://github.com/mcneel/developer-rhino3d-com/blob/6/.ruby-version) for the current recommended version.

 At the "Installation Destination and Optional Tasks" dialog, make sure to check the **"Add Ruby executable to your PATH"** box.